"Hi Tose, some bad news, unfortunately..."

 6. Pray together as a team if you can.
 No actually, prioritise and make it happen!
 When all's said and done, God's presence- or as scripture says, the anointing- is what makes the difference.

 Love Sung Live is a show specially designed to be held as a house concert.
-Would you like host your very own Love Sung Live right in your home?
+Would you like to host your very own Love Sung Live right in your home?
 Send me an email at email@example.com or just leave me a comment below